cwcrane/Book_App_Front_End/README.md

 ###Next Steps:

   * Still need to build a way for users to edit profiles.
-  * give users the ability to rate books, search for their friends, andmake a top books list.
+  * give users the ability to rate books, search for their friends, and make a top books list.